Skip to content

 icacls "C:\Program Files\File Permissions Service"

-NOTE: This shows that BUILTIN\Users have (RX) Read & Execute permissions for this folder.
+Note: This shows that BUILTIN\Users have (RX) Read & Execute permissions.

 icacls "C:\Program Files\File Permissions Service\filepermservice.exe"

-NOTE: This shows that Everyone has (F) Full Control permissions for C:\Program Files\File Permissions Service\filepermservice.exe, allowing any user to read, execute, modify, or delete the service binary.
+Note: This shows that Everyone has (F) Full Control, allowing modification or deletion of the binary.

-1. If you don't have the Sysinternals Suite on your machine, you can download it from the official Microsoft Website.
+1. If you don’t have the Sysinternals Suite, download it from the official Microsoft site.

 systeminfo | findstr /B /C:"System Type"

-NOTE: With accesschk now on the target system, we can use the following command to enumerate the folder permissions
+Note: With accesschk now on the target, we can enumerate permissions.

 .\accesschk64.exe -wvu "C:\Program Files\File Permissions Service\filepermservice.exe" -accepteula

-NOTE: This shows that Everyone has (RW) Read and Write permissions for C:\Program Files\File Permissions Service\filepermservice.exe, granting any user full access to read, execute, modify, or delete the service binary.
+Note: This shows that Everyone has (RW) Read and Write permissions, granting the ability to modify or replace the service binary.